Behaviour Management: Attitudes and Skills Training

 This is our Behaviour Management course for schools.
 We train a group of your staff to establish the attitudes and verbal skills required to create an environment of collaborative behaviour management.

-WHAT: a tailored course for your school team which is based on a method of treating people with dignity, by showing them respect in every encounter, regardless of the circumstances and gaining the collaboration of all those coming to your school in forging a safe and secure environment where every person can work and learn to their potential.
+WHAT: a tailored course for your school team which is based on a method of treating the children and parents at your school with dignity, by showing them respect in every encounter, regardless of the circumstances and gaining the collaboration of all those coming to your school in creating a safe and secure environment (a social contract upheld in each interaction) where every person can work and learn to their potential.

 WHEN: on a day of your choice for an INSET or Twilight session (see FORMATS).

 WHERE: at your school, in a classroom or other space large enough to carry out the training safely

 HOW LONG: Usually three hours, extending if you request additional components.

 WHO: Teachers, Learning & Support Assistants, Deputy Heads, Head Teachers, Governors can all benefit from this course.
 Our typical groups are teams of up to – or multiples of – 12 staff.
 We can by arrangement train whole-school groups.